keenbug/ReSheet/notes.md

         - Text Block (Parses Content as JSX)

-# Current
+# Next Steps

-* What to do next?
-    * Use Immer?
+* Add history
+* Work on UX?
 * Add completion?
-    * Work on tables?
-    * Work on real-world example?
+* Work on Tables/Spreadsheets again
+    * Use REPL to change available columns
+        * Step-by-step: Improve columns Definition
+            * Simpler columns definition
+            * Add focus (edit -> focus + isEditing)
+            * Add "global" edit line (like excel)
 * Work on Notion-Features?
     * Add "JSXBlock" again?
     * Add columns?
     * Pages, Hierarchy of Pages?
         * Sub-Pages not weirdly inlined in between "text"
         * "text" only contains links to Sub-Pages
         * Sub-Pages just another type of property of a Page?
         *
-    * Work on UX?

-# Steps
+# Future

-- [ ] implement Command Block
-    - [ ] Extend and Split REPL
-        - [ ] Command Block
-            - [ ] Add completion
-- [ ] Rename tables to Jotter?
+* Rename tables to Jotter?
 JotterSheets?
 Then also rename Blocks to Jots?

-# Current

-* Dynamic Tables
-    * Make Raw Data editable (JSON)
-    * Make Raw Columns Editable
-        * Maybe needs REPL for Dynamic Function Stuff?
-* Styling
-    - [ ] Style Table
-    - [ ] Style Value Inspector: Theme? (search in docs)
-    * General
-        - [ ] improve button discoverability (visual indicator for buttons)
-* User REPL
-    - [ ] Add backup states / undo history
-* Work on Tables/Spreadsheets again
-    * Use REPL to change available columns
-        * Step-by-step: Improve columns Definition
-            * Simpler columns definition
-            * Add focus (edit -> focus + isEditing)
-            * Add "global" edit line (like excel)

-# Future

 * Use TypeScript typechecking in browser? - has an API: https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API
 * Style-/Theme-Editor?
     * Customizable CSS, always under a specific new class, divisible into sections and with live example html preview